Regality theory: Methods of study

-It is important to note that forms of study used to empirically observe regality of a culture are still developing.
+Forms of study used to empirically observe regality of a culture are still developing.
 The most common form seen is to retroactively attempt to find evidence of the regal and kungic designs on studies already completed.
 Thus, studies particularly designed with instruments to study regal and kungic are somewhat limited.
 A study was done by taking data of 186 non-industrial societies in the form of a standard cross-cultural sample and ethnographic records that created a sub-sample set.
 The study utilized various statistical methods and was retroactively performed on data from explorers of the 19th and 20th centuries.
 Exploratory factor analysis, structural equation modeling, and multiple correlation analysis were all run on this data and found that cultural variables such as political integration, sex morals, trends in autonomy, class stratification, and high gods, are correlated with intergroup conflict in the directions that regality theory would predicts.
 Studies that are considered related to this are studies that look that also attempt to isolate the relationship of cultural variables to collective dangers.
 Variations of factorial analyses appear to be most common statistical method that might be applied to regal and kungic society studies.

 There is suggestion that archaeological data may also prove regal and kungic societal structures of ancestral populations.
 Artifacts, by regality theory, reveal in their design whether a researcher is looking at a piece from a kungic society or a regal society.
 This connection is considered exemplified by the organization of a design.
 If the design appears uniform and orderly, then is it likely from a regal society in that this condition would have higher value for these styles of detail- this is if one is to believe that identify may be derived form artifact.
 An artifact of a kungic society might then have design that is more abstract, disorderly, and lacking uniformity.